 J1939 specifies layer 1 (physical), layer 2 (data link), layer 3 (network), and layer 4 (transport), and layer 7 (application).

 Every ECU, or CA (controller application) on a J1939 network has a unique NAME.
+The NAME field is used for two purposes: to identify a J1939 controller application and also acquire a source address.
 The NAME is 64 bits wide and is made up of the following fields: Arbitrary Address Capable, Industry Group, Vehicle System Instance, Vehicle System, Reserved Bit, Function, Function instance, ECU Instance, Manufacturer Code, and Identity Number.
 The NAME field gives each CA a unique identity.
 Nodes on the network use the NAME field to distinguish between each other.
 The NAME field is also essential to Network Management as it establishes node priority.
 The NAME translates to a number; the lowest numeric values have the highest priority when claiming addresses.

 In J1939 CAs, or electronic control units, on the vehicle network bus must claim a unique source address to enable communication.
 Addresses 0 to 128 are pre-assigned and CAs which use these addresses are allowed to communicate immediately after power up.
 In anticipation of future devices and functions, however, J1939 includes a method for dynamically assigning addresses.
 New devices must announce an address for themselves by transmitting an address claim message.